drshahizan/BDM/portfolio/mohd-nor/readme.md

 ## About Me

-Dealing with a massive accounting and financial data for 17th years make me realizes the importance of Data Science.
+Dealing with massive accounting and financial data for the 17th years make me realize the importance of Data Science.
 Currently pursuing a Master's degree in Data Science, I believe the cross-functional skill set and expertise are required in order to become a Data Scientist.

 ## Education
 - **Master's Degree (Ongoing):** Data Science - Universiti Teknologi Malaysia (UTM)